Learning is uncomfortable

 warm up

 Answer the questions below.
-Listen to sample answers.
-Report back what you heard.
+Listen to some model answers.
+Read the transcript or report what you heard.

 TRANSCRIPT